sqlmapproject/sqlmap/Usage.md

     --null-connection   Retrieve page length without actual HTTP response body --threads=THREADS   Max number of concurrent HTTP(s) requests (default 1)

   Injection:
-    These options can be used to specify which parameters to test for, provide custo m injection payloads and optional tampering scripts
+    These options can be used to specify which parameters to test for, provide custom injection payloads and optional tampering scripts

     -p TESTPARAMETER    Testable parameter(s)
     --skip=SKIP         Skip testing for given parameter(s)
-    --dbms=DBMS         Force back-end DBMS to this value --dbms-cred=DBMS..
+    --skip-static       Skip testing parameters that not appear dynamic --dbms=DBMS         Force back-end DBMS to this value --dbms-cred=DBMS..
 DBMS authentication credentials (user:password)
-    --os=OS             Force back-end DBMS operating system to this value --invalid-bignum    Use big numbers for invalidating values --invalid-logical   Use logical operations for invalidating values --no-cast           Turn off payload casting mechanism
+    --os=OS             Force back-end DBMS operating system to this value --invalid-bignum    Use big numbers for invalidating values --invalid-logical   Use logical operations for invalidating values --invalid-string    Use random strings for invalidating values --no-cast           Turn off payload casting mechanism
     --no-escape         Turn off string escaping mechanism
     --prefix=PREFIX     Injection payload prefix string
     --suffix=SUFFIX     Injection payload suffix string
     --tamper=TAMPER     Use given script(s) for tampering injection data

   Detection:
     These options can be used to customize the detection phase

     --level=LEVEL       Level of tests to perform (1-5, default 1)
-    --risk=RISK         Risk of tests to perform (0-3, default 1)
+    --risk=RISK         Risk of tests to perform (1-3, default 1)
     --string=STRING     String to match when query is evaluated to True --not-string=NOT..
 String to match when query is evaluated to False --regexp=REGEXP     Regexp to match when query is evaluated to True